Jack McBrayer

-Jack McBrayer (/məkˈbreɪ.ər/; born May 27, 1973) is an American actor and comedian, who gained national exposure for his portrayal of characters on Late Night with Conan O'Brien and as Kenneth Parcell in 30 Rock.
-For his role in 30 Rock he was nominated for Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series at the 61st Primetime Emmy Awards.
-He has also had many voice acting roles.
-During his time at The Walt Disney Company, he voiced the character Fix-It Felix in the 2012 film Wreck-It Ralph and later its 2018 sequel, as well as the title character Wander in Wander Over Yonder.
-McBrayer has recurring roles in Phineas and Ferb, Puppy Dog Pals, The Middle and in the Netflix series Big Mouth.
-He appeared in The Big Bang Theory on the Season 10 premiere episode as Penny’s older brother, Randall.
+Jack McBrayer (/məkˈbreɪ.ər/; born May 27, 1973) is an American actor and comedian.
+He gained national exposure for his portrayal of characters on Late Night with Conan O'Brien and as Kenneth Parcell in 30 Rock.
+For his role in 30 Rock, McBrayer was nominated for Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series at the 61st Primetime Emmy Awards.
+He voiced characters such as Fix-It Felix Jr. in the 2012 film Wreck-It Ralph and its 2018 sequel, as well as the title character Wander in the Disney XD series Wander Over Yonder.
+He has had recurring roles on Phineas and Ferb, Puppy Dog Pals, Amphibia, The Middle, Star Trek: Lower Decks, and the Netflix series Big Mouth.

-For his episode role in Your Pretty Face is Going to Hell, he received a Primetime Emmy Award for Outstanding Actor in a Short Form Comedy or Drama Series nomination.

-Jack McBrayer co-created and stars in the Apple TV+ series Hello, Jack!
+McBrayer co-created and stars in the Apple TV+ series Hello, Jack!
 The Kindness Show, which premiered on November 5, 2021.

+He also currently hosts the HGTV series Zillow Gone Wild.

 Early life

 McBrayer was born in Macon, Georgia, and moved to Conyers, Georgia when he was 15.
 He attended Heritage High School and studied theater administration at the University of Evansville.
 At the age of 18, he had a pneumothorax.
-He states that it felt like a heart attack and it was one of the worst pains of his life.
+He said that it felt like a heart attack and it was one of the worst pains of his life.